Alex Verdugo Preview, Player Props: Red Sox vs. Orioles

 Orioles Pitching Rankings

-- The 9.1 strikeouts per nine innings compiled by the Orioles pitching staff ranks seventh in MLB.

-- The Orioles have a 4.01 team ERA that ranks 10th across all league pitching staffs.
+- The Orioles have a 4.05 team ERA that ranks 12th across all MLB pitching staffs.

-- Orioles pitchers combine to surrender the 10th-fewest home runs in baseball (158 total, 1.1 per game).
+- Orioles pitchers combine to give up the 10th-fewest home runs in baseball (159 total, 1.1 per game).

-- The right-hander last appeared on Sunday against the Arizona Diamondbacks, when he threw 4 2/3 innings, allowing four earned runs while giving up six hits.
+- The righty last pitched on Tuesday against the Los Angeles Angels, when he went six innings, allowing two earned runs while giving up seven hits.

-- The 27-year-old has an ERA of 4.84, with 9.1 strikeouts per nine innings, in 25 games this season.
-Opposing hitters have a .277 batting average against him.
+- In 19 games this season, the 23-year-old has amassed a 4.91 ERA and 9.5 strikeouts per nine innings, while allowing a batting average of .257 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.